SwissDataScienceCenter/renku-graph/commit-graph-generator/README.md

-# triples-generator
+# commit-graph-generator

 This is a microservice which:

-- listens to notification from the Event Log,
+- subscribes for events from the Event Log for the AWAITING_GENERATION category,
-- clones the Git project, checks out the commit `id` in order to create RDF triples by invoking `renku log --format rdf` ,
+- upon event arrival: clones the Git project, checks out the commit `id` in order to build a renku graph by invoking `renku log --format json-ld`
-- uploads the generated triples to Jena Fuseki

 ## API